From Russia With Love, St. Petersburg

 Birch: recommended by my friend Vita, this restaurant is absolutely fantastic.
 If you tell them you’re a travel blogger, they’ll treat you to free dessert.
 Get the lemon sorbet and hazelnut mousse with salted caramel sauce and Ice cream.
 It was PHENOMENAL Meatarea Chuck: home to the “best meat in the city”.
 Good lord that wasn’t a lie.
 Everything so tender and seasoned to Perfection!

 Foods to Try In Moscow and St. Petersburg Red herring under a fur coat: composed of diced pickled herring covered with layers of grated boiled vegetables (potatoes, carrots, beetroots), chopped onions, and mayonnaise.
 Shchi- (pronounced “she”) is a soup similar to borscht without the red color.
 Chicken Kiev Kartoshka-(potatoe cake) Beef Strogonof(signature dish of Russia) Pelmini(dumplings): can be stuffed with anything from meat, to cheese, to even fruits and vegetables.
+Additional tips:

 - Download the app “gett”, which is essentially uber.20